 The Okavango Delta

 The Okavango Delta is the crown jewel of Botswana.
 It’s one of the seven wonders of Africa and one of the last untouched areas in Africa.
-In 2014, it became UNESCO’s 1,000th World Heritage Site, putting it alongside iconic places such as the Great Barrier Reef, the Grand Canyon, and the Taj Mahal.
-Because of the year-round water supply, 85 species of mammals and over 1,075 species of bird call this wildlife sanctuary home, creating one of the best game-viewing opportunities in Africa.
+In 2014, it became UNESCO’s 1,000th World Heritage Site.
+That designation puts it alongside iconic places such as the Great Barrier Reef, the Grand Canyon, and the Taj Mahal.
+There’s a year-round water supply.
+Because of that 85 species of mammals and over 1,075 species of birds call this wildlife sanctuary home, creating one of the best game-viewing opportunities in Africa.
 It’s a paradise for nature-lovers and wildlife enthusiasts alike with game viewing experiences unlike anywhere else on earth.
-Glide effortlessly through the delta in a mokoro canoe, or exclusively with a private game guide in an open 4×4 safari vehicle, or on a walking safari lead by excellent guides.
+Glide effortlessly through the delta in a mokoro canoe or exclusively with a private game guide in an open 4×4 safari vehicle.
+Or rather, go on a walking safari lead by excellent guides.

 Botswana is home to some of the best guides in Africa.
 And they’ve got to be, right?
-They are searching out game in concessions without fences where they animals roam freely.
+They are searching out game in concessions without fences where the animals roam freely.
 Beyond guiding game drives, they also lead some of the most exciting ways to see Africa – from walking safaris to horseback safaris.
-We know that a guide can make or break your trip, so we make sure we work with the best to give you that once in a lifetime safari, every single time.
+We know that a guide can make or break your trip.
+Therefore, we only work with the best to give you that once in a lifetime safari, every single time.